 Echium candicans is a large herbaceous biennial.
 It is also known as the Pride of Madeira or Echium ‘Pride of Madeira’.
 As its common name suggests it is native to the island of Madeira.

-Madeira is an autonomous region in Portugal, about 400km or 250mi north of Canary Islands and to the west of Morocco.
+Madeira is an autonomous region in Portugal, about 400km or 250mi north of the Canary Islands and to the west of Morocco.
 Echium candicans is part of the Boraginaceae family of plants.
-It is drought tolerant and used as an ornamental plant around the world.
+It is drought tolerant.
+They use candicans as an ornamental plant around the world.

 Echium candicans is an evergreen plant but can only tolerate temperatures down to 7°C or 45°F and should be protected in colder areas during the winter season.
-It is considered an invasive plant in California, New Zealand, and Australia, but it is still used as an ornamental garden plant.
+It is considered an invasive plant in California, New Zealand, and Australia.
+But they still use it as an ornamental garden plant.

 Echium candicans is popular with butterflies and bees.